Ramubala/text-translation/README.md

-# simple-image-recognition
+# text-translation
-Here I aim to write a DL model to do simple image recognition using pytorch-lightning
+Here I aim to to do English-French translation using pytorch based on various state of art approaches as explained in https://github.com/bentrevett/pytorch-seq2seq